-Currently, LTC offers over 30 postsecondary certificate programs, short-term training, ESOL, GED Prep, and a variety of other services to the community.
+Currently, LTC offers over 32 postsecondary certificate programs, short-term training, ESOL, GED Prep, and a variety of other services to the community.
+LTC services cities, towns and communities in Lake County and the Central Florida area.
+Students from other areas of the state and nation are also served.